A Message From The Chairwoman

-I would like to start by offering you a warm welcome to Exeter University Hockey Club.
-To prospective players, we look forward to meeting you and to all returning members, welcome home.
-A big thank you must go to all outgoing members and last year’s committee who have dedicated many hours of service to this club.
-Best of luck with your future endeavours, we will always welcome back alumni with open arms!
+I would like to start by offering you all a warm welcome to Exeter University Hockey Club.
+To those looking to join the club, we look forward to meeting you, and to all our returners, welcome back.
+A huge thanks must go to our outgoing committee who have dedicated so much time to this club in a year where very little has been normal.
+Best of luck to you all in the future and we will always be ready and waiting to welcome all alumni back with open arms.

-Our club measures itself on its strong hockey performances but prides itself on the good times off the field.
-With over 50 years’ experience in Wednesday weekly socials, there is never a dull moment.
-Varsity is always a big highlight as is the famous Christmas Dinner with outfits ranging from the Grinch, a turkey and some rather questionable brussels sprouts and carrots.
+Our club measures itself on its strong hockey performances, but also prides itself on the good times off the field too.
+With over 50 years’ experience in Wednesday weekly socials, there is never a dull moment, and while they were slightly different this year, our Social Secs ensured that we all could still have a great time on a Wednesday night – even if it was over zoom!
 One of this year’s key successes was Movember.
-As a club, through the initiative ‘Moving for Mo’ which included a 5K fun run, we raised a total of £5,524.
+As a club, through the initiative ‘Moving for Mo’, members of various teams aimed to run 60km each, and as a result we raised an amazing total of £6,840.
 This was no mean feat and pretty impressive as there was not a single moustache amongst us!
-Despite not being able to hold our normal End of Season Dinner at the Mercure, we celebrated the season in style with the first ever virtual Zoom EOSD.
-Granted, there was a different atmosphere, but fun was had and rest assured there were still sore heads the following morning!

-On this note, I would personally like to wish you all good luck for the season ahead and to encourage you to grasp every opportunity that comes your way!
+On this note, I would personally like to wish you all good luck for the season ahead and to encourage you to take advantage of every opportunity that comes your way!

 Chairwoman, Exeter University Ladies Hockey Club